Former boss of collapsed Custom House Capital to face trial

 They are also accused of misleading investors as to the where and how assets were placed in the investment firm from October 2008 until July 2011.

-The court that Ms Kelleher’s reply to charge was “I am innocent”; the other three co-defendants made no reply when they were charged, the court was told on June 12th last.
+The court heard that Ms Kelleher’s reply to the charge was “I am innocent”; the other three co-defendants made no reply when they were charged, the court was told on June 12th last.

 They remain on bail and must reside at their current addresses.